 Ways to prevent this include:

 - Plant smaller trees and keep a minimum distance of four feet between the tree and the pavement.
-A rule of thumb is to plant trees with a mature height of less than 30 feet at least four feet away from the sidewalk, and trees with a mature height of 50 feet not closer than five to six feet from a pavement.
+A rule of thumb is to plant trees with a mature height of less than 30 feet at least five feet away from the sidewalk, and trees with a mature height of 50 feet not closer than five to six feet from a pavement.
 Stay away from any trees that exceed that size.

 - Install mechanical barriers along the tree-side of the pavement to prevent roots from growing underneath.
 The barriers, which can be made of plastic or geotextile fabric, force the roots to grow deep in the soil, so they won’t be able to lift the pavement.
 Place the barrier one foot deep in the soil and draw an imaginary line from the tree trunk to the sidewalk, then place the barrier five to six feet along the sidewalk in either direction.